South Africa (2) - Township Experience

 Sailing 2 : Turkey ; The Lycian

-Acapulco Derbyshire Dales Egypt South Africa S.A.Townships Latvia Mediterranean Cruise
+Acapulco Derbyshire Dales Egypt South Africa South Africa (Townships) Latvia Mediterranean Cruise

-This is a recent picture of some of the older youngster who have benefited through the scheme
+This is a recent picture of some of the older youngsters who have benefited through the scheme

 ** Anyone wishing to donate to this charity can do so via Credit card to http://www.justgiving.com/keith-paterson I can assure you that 100% of the money will be used to help these young people.

 As well as helping youth of a poor Port Elizabeth Township the Oliver Foundation

 funds pre school activities.
 Here is a sample of one of the Zama groups